-Another project that occurred is occurring along Folly Road was is the Charleston County 1⁄2 Cent Sales Tax improvements to the intersection of Folly Road and Camp Road.
+Another project that occurred along Folly Road was the Charleston County 1⁄2 Cent Sales Tax improvements to the intersection of Folly Road and Camp Road.
 This project involved improvements to Folly Road from approximately 1,000 feet south of Camp Road to the intersection with Eugene Gibbs Street and Rivers Point Row and improvements to Camp Road from West Madison Avenue to Oyster Point Row.
-Major components of the project included include: widening Folly Road and Camp Road to provide additional turn lanes, realigning Eugene Gibbs Street and Rivers Point Row to include turn lanes, adding bicycle lanes and sidewalks within the project area, upgrading stoplights to the mast arm style that include pedestrian hand/man signals for the newly stamped brick crosswalks, and improving drainage and water quality measures.
-Numerous grand live oak trees that line Camp Road will be were protected during construction.
-Currently SCE&G utility pole relocations are underway, and road and drainage construction is expected to start in 2015 or 2016.
-Final improvements include the attractive Town-provided Bus Shelter completed in 2018, and will commence with landscaping and street trees in the latter part of 2020.
+Major components of the project included widening Folly Road and Camp Road to provide additional turn lanes, realigning Eugene Gibbs Street and Rivers Point Row to include turn lanes, adding bicycle lanes and sidewalks within the project area, upgrading stoplights to the mast arm style that include pedestrian hand/man signals for the newly stamped brick crosswalks, and improving drainage and water quality measures.
+Numerous grand live oak trees that line Camp Road were protected during construction.
+Final improvements include the attractive Town-provided Bus Shelter completed in 2018 and commenced with landscaping and street trees in the latter part of 2020.